wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/DataVis/DataVis-OpenSource-List.md

 - [bytesize-icons](https://github.com/danklammer/bytesize-icons)

+# Animation

+- [Manim #Project#](https://github.com/3b1b/manim): Manim is an animation engine for explanatory math videos.
+It's used to create precise animations programmatically, as seen in the videos at 3Blue1Brown.

 # Others

 - [Datashader #Project#](https://github.com/pyviz/datashader): Datashader is a data rasterization pipeline for automating the process of creating meaningful representations of large amounts of data.